View on GitHub

 GET /api system Returns API specification and schemas

-GET /schema metadata Returns database schema
+GET /schema support Returns database schema

-GET /stats data Returns metadata record statistics
+GET /stats support Returns metadata record statistics

-GET /sources data Returns ingested metadata sources
+GET /sources support Returns ingested metadata sources

 GET /metadata data Returns queried metadata record(s)

-POST /insert data Inserts single metadata record
+POST /insert system Inserts single metadata record (discouraged)

 POST /backup system Triggers database backup

-POST /health system Returns service liveness
+POST /health system Probes and returns service liveness

-NOTE: Responses follow the JSON:API format.
+NOTE: Responses follow the JSON:API format, with the exception of the /api endpoint.

 /ready Endpoint

-Returns boolean answering if service is ready.
+Returns a boolean answering if service is ready.

 NOTE: The ready endpoint can be used as readiness probe.